-By Tim Matheson, Purchasing Manager, BevSource
+By Tim Matheson, Director of Purchasing, BevSource

 How you find, vet, and negotiate with raw material manufacturers can become a strong competitive advantage for your beverage.
 There are hundreds of ways to approach this opportunity, and there’s a strong case to be made for working with someone who can help you maximize it.

 A sourcing agent or broker can help you navigate the issues and opportunities that come with finding and securing the ingredients and packaging supplies that will give your beverage a leg up.